Docteur-RS/Caoutchouc/README.md

 #Part 4: Time for examples !#

-this is a complete and working interaction tree.
+This is a complete and working interaction tree.
+It is recommended to open the image in another window in order to have it and the examples shown at the same time.
 There are two sections (not counting root section: "main_section").

 The section "animal_section" alows you to have a conversation about dogs and cats.
 The section "smart_section" allows you to order a pizza.
-all "_response" values are formated the same way.
+All "_response" values are formated the same way.
 They all have the string that correspond to the AI answer.

 <img src="https://cloud.githubusercontent.com/assets/12821004/17913990/a8c8c11e-699e-11e6-9227-e82701fdc3a2.png" >